codicoop/boilerplate_django/README.md

 ### Removal

 This boilerplate assumes that you'll want to send transactional emails.
+If not:
+- Uninstall `django-post-office`
+- Remove it from `INSTALLED_APPS`
-If not, uninstall `django-post-office`, remove it from `INSTALLED_APPS`, remove the 'Django Post Office' set of settings from `settings.py` and from the `.env` files.
+- Remove the 'Django Post Office' set of settings from `settings.py` and from the `.env` files.
+- Delete `/base/post_office.py`
+- Delete `/users/migrations/0003_data_emails.py` (if you haven't add more migrations after that one ofc)

 ### Features that we're using in the boilerplate